Most popular search tools:

 Interlibrary Loan may be used by faculty, graduate students, undergraduate students, and staff to request a scanned copy of an article or chapter from our Library's print collection or to acquire research materials from another library.
-Use this form to submit your request.
 Members of the Public may also request materials through Interlibrary Loan.
 If there is a cost associated with acquiring the material, you will be notified and payment must be made, in person, at the Service Desk, before the request will be filled.
 If you are not affiliated with UPEI, please contact your local library to request our materials.

 Multiple items: fill out a separate online Interlibrary Loan form for each item.

 Filled requests: you will be notified by email when it is available from firstname.lastname@example.org.
 Please ensure your mail settings allow delivery from this web address.
 If you have any questions, forward this email to email@example.com "Replies" to the @relais.com email address will not be received.